-In our sample period, Wayne County reported just over half of those assigned to some sort of probation were assigned to out-of-home supervision.
-In 2013, the overall length of stay in residential placement was 5.8 months with an average of 7.5 months for secure and 4.3 months for non-secure facilities (Chaney and Reed 2018).
+In our sample period, Wayne County reported just over half of those assigned to some sort of probation were assigned to out-of-home supervision.8 In 2013, the overall length of stay in residential placement was 5.8 months with an average of 7.5 months for secure and 4.3 months for non-secure facilities (Chaney & Reed, 2018).
 The family court no longer has jurisdiction over a defendant 2 years beyond the maximum age of original jurisdiction (17 in our sample), which places a cap on how long incapacitation can be.

 Juvenile defendants and their families face several fees and potential fines.
 These include mandatory fees such as victim rights assessments, DNA testing, and the cost of care and services such as daily detention fees for youth in out-of-home placements.
-There are also discretionary fees including fines generated by the statute violation, in-home cost of care services, and fees for court-appointed counsel (Uppal 2020).
+There are also discretionary fees including fines generated by the statute violation, in-home cost of care services, and fees for court-appointed counsel (Uppal, 2020).

-A final critical feature of the juvenile justice system is the greater availability of expungement opportunities.8 Record sealing limits public access to criminal records and may have important long-term implications given that criminal records have been shown to causally impact outcomes like recidivism, employment, and wages (Pager 2003; Mueller-Smith and Schnepel 2021).
-Even though Michigan is less generous towards juvenile defendants than many states (Shah and Strout 2016),9 several key features make juvenile expungement more common than adult expungement.
-Most importantly, juveniles are eligible within one year after case disposition, exiting detention, or turning 18.
-This stands in contrast to a 5-year waiting period for adult expungement, which only starts once a sentence is fully served effectively adding years to the clock.
-So, while a juvenile defendant might have their record sealed by age 19, a 17-year-old adult defendant might have to wait almost a full decade longer until their late 20's if their sentence came with a 5-year probation sentence.
-With such a long waiting period, adult defendants may be permanently harmed from diminished labor market experience or additional criminal activity, thereby making them ineligible for
+A final critical feature of the juvenile justice system is the greater availability of expungement opportunities.9 Record sealing limits public access to criminal records and may have important long-term implications given that criminal records have been shown to causally impact outcomes like recidivism, employment, and wages (Mueller-Smith & Schnepel, 2021; Pager, 2003).
+Even though Michigan is less generous towards juvenile defendants than many states (Shah & Strout, 2016),10 several key features make juvenile expungement more common than adult expungement.

-$^{^6}$ The juvenile justice system is funded with a 50/50 cost-sharing plan between the county and state.
+7The juvenile justice system is funded with a 50/50 cost-sharing plan between the county and state.

-7Unfortunately, we do not have access to micro data on punishments or services associated with a juvenile case resolution, but annual caseload-wide statistics are publicly available from Wayne County.
+8Unfortunately, we do not have access to micro data on punishments or services associated with a juvenile case resolution, but annual caseload-wide statistics are publicly available from Wayne County.

-8In the state of Michigan, record sealing is achieved via a procedure known as a set aside.
+9In the state of Michigan, record sealing is achieved via a procedure known as a set aside.

-9Subsequent legislation has expanded record sealing in Michigan.
-See Public Acts 361 and 362 of 2020 for juveniles and Public Act 193 of 2020 for adults.
+10Subsequent legislation has expanded record sealing in Michigan.
+See Public Acts 361 and 362